Where to Stay in Dortmund

 Insider tip: Visit the 'Dortmunder U' (Dortmund U-Tower) not just for its art exhibitions but also for the panoramic city views from its upper levels, especially at sunset.

-Safety in Dortmund
+Stay in Dortmund City Centre

 SafeSolo Female Travel